 Post-script, August 2023:

 On a long flight home from Fiji, I stumbled on an enjoyable 2012 feature film based on an actual gray whale episode in 1988 which captured world-wide attention which I somehow largely missed, called Big Miracle, starring Drew Barrymore and John Krasinski.
 Back in 1988, a trio of gray whales were trapped near Barrow Alaska by early forming Arctic ice.
-A local reporter broke the story, which became a national obsession as an unlikely coalition of local Inupiats, Greenpeace, an oil executive and entrepeneurs raced to keep open a dwindling hole in the ice through which the whales were breathing and to find a way to get the whales to open water (an effort which ultimately involved the National Guard, a Russian icebreaker and many volunteers with chain saws).
-In 1988, I was in medical school, which explains (at least to me) why I only vaguely recall this episode, which revetted the nation and the world.
+A local reporter broke the story, which became a national obsession as an unlikely coalition of local Inupiats, Greenpeace, an oil executive and entrepreneurs raced to keep open a dwindling hole in the ice through which the whales were breathing and to find a way to get the whales to open water (an effort which ultimately involved the National Guard, a Russian icebreaker and many volunteers with chain saws).
+In 1988, I was a radiology resident, which partly explains (at least to me) why I only vaguely recall this episode, which rivetted the nation and the world.